Eschalon Savefile EditorMain | Installation | Usage | Mapping Information | Screenshots (character) | Screenshots (maps) |

 Because of these differences, our utility won't let you save a global map file as a savegame map file, and vice-versa.
 If you load in a global map file, it will remain one when you save it.
 You can see what kind of map you've loaded from inside the "Map Properties" dialog (also the path shown in the bottom status bar will probably be informative enough).

-The map names for the main "outisde" area of Eschalon are named with a two-digit number which corresponds to where the map is placed.
-The first digit is the y-coordinate (or row), and the second is the x-coordinate (or column).
-11.map, if it existed, would be the upper-left-hand corner, and 55.map, if it existed, would be the lower-right-hand corner.
-The first map your character starts out in is 35.map.
+The map names for the main "outside" area of Eschalon are named with a two-digit number for Book 1, and a four-digit number for Book 2/3, which correspond to where the map is placed.
+In Book 1, the first digit is the y-coordinate (or row), and the second is the x-coordinate (or column).
+In Book 2/3, the first two digits are the x-coordinate, and the second two are the y-coordinate.
+The first map your character starts out in is 35.map in Book 1, and 5050.map in Book 2/3.
 The various dungeon level names are, for the most part, pretty obvious.
-Here's an index of the numbered maps:
+For reference, here are the outside map names:

 - 14 - Barrier Range Region